Do Go On - 125 - The Legend of Bigfoot

 Yes, I've called them that somewhere in here.

-It's the best anyone's ever come up with that hasn't been instantly shot down as BS.
+It's the best anyone's ever come up with that hasn't been instantly shut down as BS.

 Sure.